wgroeneveld/redzuurdesem/content/post/2012-07-08-baking-your-daily-bread.md

   * 590gr water
   * the preferment

 What did I change in the original recipe?
 As you might have noticed, completely replaced the bread flour with wholewheat in the preferment and upped the water amount by a bit.
-(As you might know, wholewheat flour soaks up more water, and I like holes in the bread, which is caused by a high hydratation percentage)<figure id="attachment_196" style="width: 1024px" class="wp-caption aligncenter">
+(As you might know, wholewheat flour soaks up more water, and I like holes in the bread, which is caused by a high hydratation percentage)

 [<img class=" wp-image-196" title="dailybread_slice_24h" src="https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_slice_24h.jpg" alt="" width="1024" height="683" srcset="https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_slice_24h.jpg 1024w, https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_slice_24h-300x200.jpg 300w, https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_slice_24h-700x466.jpg 700w" sizes="(max-width: 1024px) 100vw, 1024px" />][2]<figcaption class="wp-caption-text">Some slices of my 65% wholewheat daily bread</figcaption></figure>